fongc123/notes/Image Processing/Feature Extraction.md

 # Hotelling Transform
 The <span style = "color:lightblue">Hotelling transform</span> or the <span style = "color:lightblue">principal components transform</span> uses [[Data Preprocessing#Principal Component Analysis|principal components]] as feature descriptors.

-Given multiple images (e.g., six images) of an object, reconstructed images are obtained by using only a selected number of principal components.
+Given a set of images (e.g., a set of six images), reconstructed images are obtained by using only a selected number of principal components.

 ![[image-processing-hotelling-1.png|600]]